Introduction to Hill Country occupancy tax

 | Tourism district | 2% | $1,864 |

-Use the example as a pattern rather than a rule.
+Use the example as a way to sanity-check your own Hill Country numbers rather than as a fixed benchmark.
 A property in an unincorporated area may have no city rate.
 A downtown market with a public-improvement or venue district may have an extra layer.
 A property that attracts longer stays may have fewer cleanings and a lower tax burden than a weekend-focused wine-tour cabin with constant turnover.
 The calculator helps you test those differences quickly without rebuilding the math from scratch every time.

-This calculator is intentionally practical, not exhaustive.
+This Texas Hill Country short-term rental occupancy tax calculator is practical rather than exhaustive.
 It assumes that all revenue entered is taxable occupancy revenue and that all bookings occur in one jurisdiction with one consistent set of rates.
 If you operate multiple properties across different Hill Country markets, such as Wimberley, Dripping Springs, Marble Falls, and Llano County, run separate calculations for each property.
 Local rate structures can change from one jurisdiction to the next, and combining them in one estimate can blur the real filing picture.

 Finally, remember that tax law and platform collection agreements can change.
 A market that currently has one local rate can adopt another, and a platform that once collected only state tax may later expand or narrow its remittance support.
 For that reason, it is smart to revisit the numbers when regulations change, when your pricing strategy changes, or when you shift from mostly weekend traffic to longer stays.
 The calculator is strongest when it is used as a recurring decision tool rather than a one-time estimate.